COVID-19: State of Alarm and Update of Measures in Madrid and Castilla y León

 Update of the situation in Segovia (Castilla y León)

 The Junta de Castilla y León has announced that meetings in public and private spaces are limited to four people unless they are living together.
-From 22:00 to 06:00, individuals can only circulate for essential activities.
+Castilla y León continues in a situation of perimeter closure as a whole, and from 22:00 until 6:00 individuals can only circulate on public roads for essential activities.

-In addition, the Junta de Castilla y León has approved special measures which include the following closures of:
+In addition, the Junta de Castilla y León has approved the following measures:

 - sports facilities and centers for physical activity other than outdoors activities.